• Skip to primary navigation

 This is one of the best online colleges in Texas.
 The University of Houston-Downtown has a Salary Score of 67, meaning alumni tend to earn more compared to other colleges.

 UHD has a high acceptance rate of 84%, making it an accessible option for more students.
-Students tend to graduate with less debt compared to other schools, with a median debt of $20,564 per student.
+Students tend to graduate with less debt than other schools, with a median debt of $20,564 per student.

 less affordable option for those outside of Texas.